openstack/keystone/doc/source/setup.rst

 .. _virtualenv: http://www.virtualenv.org/

-If you want to run keystone outside of a virtualenv, you can install the dependencies directly into your system from the requires files::
+If you want to run Keystone outside of a virtualenv, you can install the dependencies directly into your system from the requires files::

     # Install the dependencies for running keystone